-The purpose of the Protocol is to advise jurisdictions of the processes and controls adopted by IHPA in managing confidential jurisdictional information.
-This includes the processes and controls for requests, access, handling, use, classification, release, storage and disposal of the confidential jurisdictional information.
+The purpose of the Confidential Data Management Policy (this Policy) is to advise jurisdictions of the processes and controls adopted by IHPA in managing confidential jurisdictional information.
+This Policy outlines the limited and prescribed purpose for which IHPA can collect and analyse confidential jurisdictional information and the controls in place to prevent unauthorised access to confidential jurisdictional information and disclosure to unauthorised parties.
+This includes the processes and controls for requests, access, handling, use, classification, storage, release and disposal of confidential jurisdictional information.

-The Protocol applies to all confidential jurisdictional information received from jurisdictions by IHPA representatives, including the Chief Executive Officer (CEO), the Pricing Authority, IHPA staff, contractors and consultants.
+This Policy applies to all confidential jurisdictional information received from jurisdictions by IHPA representatives, including the Chief Executive Officer (CEO) of IHPA, Pricing Authority Members, IHPA staff, contractors and consultants.